5GEVE/-exp-nsd-composer/README.md

 # 5g-eve-context-composer
-A REST API module to compose VSD and CDs.
+A REST API module to compose VSB and CBs.
 The project is designed to be deployed with Docker.
 Check the pom.xml for details about plugins to ease docker image build.